-Before starting her own business she served as COO of Nara, Inc. and Managing Director of Development for Harvest Business School.
+Before starting her own business she served as COO of Nara, Inc. and Managing Director of Development for Harvard Business School.

 Jill is a member of Launchpad Venture Group where she invests in and advises early stage companies.
 To feed her creative side, she also runs a small interior design business, Small m Homes.